suzuito/chat001-web-angular/SMOKETEST.md

 * Mark unread message with accent color.
 * Set number of unread messages to zero.

+##### Introduction message

+* Click agent button and display DialogProfile with readonly.
+* Click agent button and display DialogRoomProfile with readonly.
+* Display "入室する" button and click this and enter the room and route the room.
+* If agent already enters room then message is not sent to the agent.

+##### Request message

+* Click agent button and display DialogProfile with readonly.
+* Display "承認する" button and click this and enter the room and route the room.

 ### RoomCreatorComponent

 * Display name and description of room.
+* Display error message when invalid room input.
 * Random selection of name and description.
 * Set default value to each input by queries.
 * Set default value to each input without queries.
 * Click "作成" and route to created room.
+* Call Error event if creating room is failed.

 ### RoomComponent

 * Click group icon and route to RoomMembers.
 * Click settings icon and route to RoomInfo.
 * Click clear icon and exit the room and route to another room agent in.
-* Click notification icon and open menu dialog of agent messages.
+* Click notification icon and open menu of agent messages.

 #### RoomMessagesComponent